jenadiusnicholaus/SafariCrafts/docs/CHECKOUT_FLOW_API_DOCS.md

 ## Overview
 The checkout flow allows authenticated users to convert their shopping cart into an order, select shipping methods, enter billing/shipping addresses, and process payments.
 This document provides complete integration guidance for frontend developers.

+**Payment Integration**: The system now uses **Azam Pay** for all Tanzanian payment methods (M-Pesa, Airtel Money, Tigo Pesa, Bank Transfers) and **PayPal** for international payments.
+Stripe has been removed from the default configuration.

 ## Checkout Flow Architecture

 ### 1. Multi-Step Checkout Process